satackey/action-docker-layer-caching/README.md

 # action-docker-layer-caching [![Readme Test](https://github.com/satackey/action-docker-layer-caching/workflows/Readme%20Test/badge.svg)](https://github.com/satackey/action-docker-layer-caching/actions?query=workflow%3A%22Readme+Test%22) [![CI](https://github.com/satackey/action-docker-layer-caching/workflows/CI/badge.svg)](https://github.com/satackey/action-docker-layer-caching/actions?query=workflow%3ACI)

-With only one additional line, you can enable Docker layer caching.
+Enable Docker Layer Caching by adding only one line.

 You can use `docker build` and `docker-compose build` with the cache without any special configuration, and there is also support for multi-stage builds.